 See also Stages of Development from Research Initiatives to Center and Institute for more guidance.

 Reporting and Reviewing

 The Office of the Vice President for Research maintains data and information on all centers and institutes and the reports from reviews.

-The oversight of and frequency of reviews resides with either the office of a vice president or with a college dean, with copies of the review sent to the Office of the Vice President for Research and the provost’s office.
-The Board of Regents requires that centers/institutes with an annual institutional financial commitment in excess of $250,000 be reviewed by the university every seven years.
+The oversight of and frequency of reviews resides with either the office of a vice president or with a college dean, with copies of the review sent to the Office of the Vice President for Research.
+The Board of Regents requires that centers/institutes be reviewed by the university every seven years.

-In undertaking reviews, consider the six criteria of success (from ISU Task Force on Centers and Institutes report in 2004) as a measure of the performance of the center/institute.
+In undertaking reviews, administering units should consider the six criteria of success (from ISU Task Force on Centers and Institutes report in 2004) as a measure of the performance of the center/institute.

 See Guidelines for Center/Institute Reviews for more guidance.